citp/privacy-policy-historical/c/co/cor/corelogic.com.au.md

 ## 15\.
 General

-This Privacy Policy is effective as at 17 November 2014.
+This Privacy Policy is effective as at 12 June 2015.

 CoreLogic may vary this Privacy Policy from time to time.
 CoreLogic will notify you of these changes by publishing them on our websites.
 The current version of this Privacy Policy is located at: <http://www.corelogic.com.au/about-us/privacy-policy.html>